 Is an attorney really required when you want to buy a home in Myrtle Beach, SC?

 The answer to this question, simply put, is yes.
 South Carolina, unlike many states, does require that an attorney be involved in the house-selling transaction and must oversee real estate closings.
-A licensed South Carolina attorney will represent you in your best interests in all relevant areas of the transactions closings.
+A licensed South Carolina attorney will represent you in your best interests in all relevant areas of the closings of the transactions.
 Now you may be wondering why South Carolina requires an attorney while in some other states buyers, for example, will have title companies that will come in and close.
 And the answer to this is quite simple actually.

 What are the benefits of having an attorney when buying real estate in Myrtle Beach, SC?